 That’s just the tip of the iceberg however: unlike most affiliate marketers who are simply interested in affiliate commissions, pulling off photos online, and writing about what they have no idea about, I’m an actual, hands-on DIY mechanic and only write about what I know about, via my experience fixing cars.

-With my credentials and sincerity proved, what’s the importance of owning a code reader?
-Why should you consider one?
+With my credentials and sincerity proven, what’s the importance of owning a code reader?
+Why should you consider buying (and owning) one?

-Auto mechanics aren’t the most honest lot you’ll find around: while there are a few awesome mechanics, there are some who live only to fleece you of your hard-earned money.
+Auto mechanics aren’t the most honest bunch you’ll find around (just like in every other profession run by humans).
+While there are some awesome (and very honest) mechanics, there are some who live only to fleece you of your hard-earned money.

-For instance, some mechanics will charge you for a timing belt replacement when your engine has a chain.
+For instance, some mechanics will charge you for a timing belt replacement when your engine has a chain!
+It’s that bad!!

-Or, charge you for something as simple as an oil change and NOT change the oil or at best, change with the cheapest available variant.
+Or, charge you for something as simple as an oil change and NOT change the oil, or at best, change with the cheapest available variant (even when the weight isn’t recommended for your engine, temperature, and driving conditions).

 If you meet a less-than-honest mechanic, you’ll be able to IMMEDIATELY call their bluff and save yourself (and hard-earned money) from being scammed.

-Now that you see the need for your own OBD II code reader, what are the most affordable options open to you?
+Now that you see the need for your own OBD II code reader (or scanner), what are the most affordable options open to you?

 The Ancel AD410

-The Ancel AD410 is one of the best-selling code readers from the stables of Ancel and for good reason too.
+The Ancel AD410 is one of the simplest, well-made, and practically indestructible code readers from the stables of Ancel, and for good reason, too.

-It’s simple, rugged, easy to use, and does what it says it will do simply and without much fanfare.
+It’s extremely easy to use and does what it says it will do, simply, without much fanfare (or drama).

 Here’s a detailed review of the unit; everything you need to know to make an informed decision is shared there.